 To install the necessary packages, from a terminal prompt enter:

-After installing libvirt-daemon-system, the user used to manage virtual machines will need to be added to the libvirt group.
-This is done automatically for members of the sudo group, but needs to be done in additon for anyone else that should access system wide libvirt resources.
+libvirt-daemon-system, the user that will be used to manage virtual machines needs to be added to the libvirt group.
+This is done automatically for members of the sudo group, but needs to be done in addition for anyone else that should access system-wide libvirt resources.
 Doing so will grant the user access to the advanced networking options.

 In a terminal enter: